BigLu5/reading-notes/revisions-and-the-cloud.md

+# Introduction to GIT

+Git is a distributed version control system that tracks changes in files and enables collaboration among multiple users on software development and other digital content projects.

 ### *What is Version Control*?

 Version Control: Version control is a system that tracks changes to files and directories over time, allowing you to manage and keep a history of your project`s changes, collaborate with others, and revert to previous states when needed.